 Who drives the decision making in the household?
 Figure out whether they are male or female, know their approximate age and whether they have kids.
 This tells you the type of customer to target — but, how do you get this information?

-Ask general questions when you onboard so you can get to know who your customers are.
+Ask general questions when you onboard so you get to know customers; traits.
 As you gather and organize the information, watch for similarities that tell you which customer demographic prefers your service.

 Discover more as you send out periodic surveys to gauge customer satisfaction.
-After a service call, send a two-question survey and ask whether they would recommend your WISP and then ask why.
+After a service call, send a two-question survey and ask whether they would recommend your ISP, then ask why.

-Then it’s time to focus the sales and marketing effort on relevant triggers (solutions to their pain points), you’ll reel in sales faster and could maintain these subscribers longer because they’ll be happier with your service.
+When you get the answers, it’s time to focus the sales and marketing effort on relevant triggers (solutions to their pain points).
+If you follow the proven steps, you’ll reel in sales faster and could maintain these subscribers longer because they’ll be happier with your service.

 Find Your Ideal Subscribers

 Knowing customers allows you to identify the type of person who wants your service and why they want it.
 Position your marketing to attract those subscribers.
-If most of your customers are female, head-of-household with 2 kids and a mid-level management job – they’ll probably require a high-speed package whether there’s a pandemic going on or not.
+If most of your customers are female, head-of-household with 2 kids and a mid-level management job – they’ll probably require a high-speed package.

 She may be bringing work home with her and probably has one kid who’s a gamer, which means more broadband.
 What kind of package can you sell her?